Ellestial/100-days-of-code/r1-log.md

 **Project Summary**: Create a text to speech program.

 **Thoughts**: Had a very demanding day that made working through this challenge difficult.
 I'll need a fresh mind tomorrow to revisit.

+## Day 58: May 4th, 2019

+**Today's Progress**: Continued day 20 challenge.

+**Thoughts**: Went better than yesterday, but still not finished.
+A few reasons my technique wasn't working:
+  * I needed to run a localhost server.
+  * It is not supported in Firefox Developer Edition or in Vivaldi.
+I had to switch to chrome.

+I am confident I will get this finished and understood fully tomorrow.